magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 not die.
 This nature is neither happy nor sad, neither big nor small, heavy nor light; neither short nor long, black nor white.
 There’s nothing you can compare it to.
 No convention can reach it.
-This is why we say has no colour.
+This is why we say Nibbāna has no colour.
 All colours are merely conventions.
 The state which is beyond the world is beyond the reach of worldly conventions.

 So the Dhamma is that which is beyond the world.
 It is that which each person should see for himself.
 It is beyond language.
 You can’t put it